What is a Pt100 probe?

 OMEGA’s "PR" style RTD probe assemblies are rated for use in temperatures up to 600°C (1110°F).
 The "PRTF" style probes are rated up to 260 or 500ºC depending on construction Temperature limitations may be placed on termination styles due to the wire insulation used.
 The maximum temperature rating available on special order is 750°C (1380°F).
 If probe is intended for high temperature use, please request a quotation.

-OMEGA stocks a broad line of RTD probes for immediate delivery.
+OMEGA stocks a broad line of Pt100 probes for immediate delivery.
 Many special assembly probes are available for shipment within two weeks of receipt of your order.
 Please consult Sales Department for further details on your special needs.

 Definition of RTD Probe Part Number